 Retrospective Service - Deferred Payment

-Your benefits include an allowance for periods of retrospective service that you have previously elected to purchase as Contributory Service but for which you have deferred payment of the required cost.
-The cost of this retrospective service is included in your Member Contribution Offset Account and is deducted from your final benefit when you leave the Fund (unless you choose to pay this cost prior to ceasing employment or choose to revoke your election to purchase this retrospective service and have your benefit adjusted accordingly).
-The deferred cost accrues interest at a rate set by the Trustee from time to time based on actuarial advice.
+If a member has previously elected to purchase service but deferred payment of the required cost, the cost of the retrospective service is included in the Member Contribution Offset Account and is deducted from the final benefit (unless the member chooses to pay the cost prior to ceasing employment or revokes the election to purchase the retrospective service).
+The deferred cost accrues interest at a rate set by the Commission from time to time based on actuarial advice.

 SAF Account